HIDDDS/MuhideenShield-SOC-Lab/documentation/05-log-analysis/ssh-failed-login-investigation.md

 ## Conclusion

-This lab demonstrated a basic end-to-end SOC workflow: generating controlled authentication activity on a monitored endpoint, locating the resulting authentication events in Splunk, analysing the events, and documenting the findings.

-The next stage of the MuhideenShield SOC Lab will build on this investigation by developing a Splunk detection for repeated failed SSH authentication attempts and using that detection in a structured incident-investigation workflow.
+## Conclusion

+This investigation successfully demonstrated an end-to-end SOC log analysis workflow in a controlled lab environment.

+I generated a failed SSH authentication attempt on Kali Linux and investigated the resulting activity using Splunk.
+The authentication events were successfully identified from `/var/log/auth.log`, with Splunk showing the monitored Kali endpoint as the event host.

+Through this investigation, I gained practical experience with SSH authentication activity, Linux authentication logs, Splunk searching, log interpretation, evidence collection, and SOC investigation documentation.

+**Investigation Status: Completed**